Two-Part Art

 Two-Part Art is a visit to the Museum and studio art lesson for your classroom!
 When you sign up for a Two-Part Art program, you may choose ‘in-person’ or ‘live virtual.’
 An in-person classroom visit will include a guided tour of our galleries, followed by a standards-based art lesson inspired by current exhibitions.
 Similarly, our ‘live virtual’ option will include a virtual walkthrough of our Museum facilitated by our gallery teachers, followed by a standards-based art lesson inspired by current exhibitions.
 All art supplies are provided, the only difference between in-person or live virtual is whether your classroom comes to us, or we meet on a live virtual platform!

-Two-Part Art Program Includes: Museum tour, studio art lesson, and art supplies needed.
+The program includes: Museum tour, studio art lesson, and art supplies needed.

 Book Your Two-Part Art Book Your Virtual Two-Part Art